metrorailings/OwlBlog/content/posts/week-13-circa-picks.md

 The Chiefs are mostly fine coming off a bye, although offensive lineman Lucas Niang may be a point of concern.

 #### _History_

+Division rivals meet on Sunday night to fight for the AFC West crown.
+In both their matches last year, Denver played reasonably well.
+The first match was a blowout thanks to two touchdowns scored by the defense and special teams units.
+The second match was so much closer in spirit, with Denver actually holding a lead late in the 3rd quarter.
+But level of effort becomes a factor here given the spread and the way the two teams were publicly perceived following their games the week before.

+#### _Weather_

+Cold and moderately windy

+***

+Undecided

+***

+**Denver covers if**
+Vic Fangio's defense can stonewall the Chiefs offense on at least half of its drives.
+Certainly possible given the Broncos were able to do just that in the second game last season against a Chiefs offense that was among the league's most productive units
+\- AND -
+Teddy has one of his better games of the season.

+**Kansas City covers if
+**their defense can force some ugly turnovers from Teddy Bridgewater.